The productions discussed include Spider-Man Turn Off The Dark, Master Class and Follies.

 Reeve Carney will be considered eligible in the Best Performance by an Actor in a Leading Role in a Musical category for his performance in Spider-Man Turn Off The Dark.

+Jennifer Damiano will be considered eligible in the Best Performance by an Actress in a Leading Role in a Musical for her performance in Spider-Man Turn Off The Dark.
 Julie Taymor will be considered eligible in the Best Direction of a Musical category for Spider-Man Turn Off The Dark.

 Playbill.com has also learned that Philip Wm.
 McKinley will not be eligible for Best Direction for Spider-Man, and both Daniel Ezralow and Chase Brock will be eligible for Best Choreography for that musical.
 Taymor will also be eligible for Best Book of a Musical along with Glen Berger and Roberto Aguirre-Sucasa.